Ideas2IT/reactjs-sails-redis/README.md

 # ReactJS + Sails + Redis

+This framework provides one of the most essential and basic functionality developing any web app.
+It has user module that allows a super user to login and perform CRUD operations on users.

-RSR is a framework for an easy starting point with ReactJS, Sails(Node.js), and Redis server based applications.
-It is designed to give you a quick and organized way to start developing RSR based web apps with useful modules like Waterline and Passport pre-bundled and configured.
-Here we used  Socket.IO for enables real-time bidirectional event-based communication.
+RSR is a framework that provides an easy starting point for ReactJS, Sails(Node.js), and Redis server based applications.
+It is designed to give you a quick and organized way to start developing RSR based web apps with useful modules like Waterline(ORM) and Passport pre-bundled and configured.
+Here we have used Socket.IO for enabling real-time bidirectional event-based communication.

+## Why RSR framework?

+RSR framework is use to building a applications with data that changes over time and provides data-driven APIs with a scalable, service-oriented architecture and highly scalable data store shared by multiple processes, multiple applications, or multiple servers.

 ## Prerequisite Technologies
 ### Linux